tytydraco/yessleep/out/Welcome_to_Heaven.md

 The five neighbors exchanged a look I couldn't quite place.
 It almost appeared like confusion.

-"But I didn't find any personal stuff from my aunt, I thought we'd have to pack her stuff up or something-,"
+"But I didn't find any personal things from my aunt, this used to be her home.
+I thought we'd have to pack her things or something-,"

 "Stop right there, honey," Lea interrupted me.
 She grabbed my wrist and squeezed it so hard I thought it might bruise.
 "Don't question it, just enjoy."
 She winked at me and added, "I hope we become marvelous friends."

 "Oh well, we're actually not planning to stay very long," Ian said.

-They all started laughing - hysterically.
+They all started laughing hysterically.

 One of the guys from the back wiped away a tear and said "You'll change your mind.'